2010trophies.JPG

 tjgtFazio2010.JPG

 It had been a last minute decision to let Kyle play with the big boys of the TJGT.
 We knew Kyle could handle the distances set out, but caddies would not be allowed and we were told that without a doctor's letter, Kyle wouldn't be able to use a pull cart.
 It has been widely accepted that pre-teens should not carry more than 20% of their body weight since they can't develop muscle mass yet.
-Since Kyle's equipment was 25% of his weight I was able to obtain a written letter stating the necessity of Kyle using a pull cart.
+Kyle's equipment was 25% of his weight and I was able to obtain a written letter stating the necessity of Kyle using a pull cart.
 However management refused to honor the letter so we had to put Kyle's bag in the cart, which couldn't leave the cart path and Kyle would have to trek back and forth for his clubs.

 We were really proud of Kyle - he hung in - never got down - never got upset and did well on a difficult course with no help from a caddy and the other boys treated Kyle as a peer and not "a little kid".